mliou8/mliou8.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+Thanks for visiting my page!

 ### More Information

-My hobbies include: games, gamification, VR, science fiction, and social engineering.
+I loves all things games, gamification, VR, science fiction, and social engineering.

 ### Contact me